9 Day Nairobi to Kampala Tour (Uganda & Gorillas Express)

 Onward Travel Plans

 Due to on the road variable beyond our control (such as border crossings, traffic, delays, etc) on the tours.
 The end time on the last day can’t be guaranteed and therefore we strongly recommend you stay the night and fly out the next day.
 Please consult with your booking consultant.

 Included in Local Payment

-- This tour includes a Free arrival airport transfer & 1 pre-night accommodation in a dorm room
+- This tour includes an arrival airport transfer & 1 pre-night accommodation in a dorm room

 - Masai Mara Nature Reserve excursion